 - To push IPRs as marketable financial assets which will promote innovation and entrepreneurship in the country.

 PROVISIONS OF THE 2016-2017 UNION BUDGET:

-- The turnover limit to avail the Presumptive Tax Scheme under section 44 AD, has been increased from USD 153846.2 to USD 307692.3.
-The taxpayers carrying a business will be allowed to avail this scheme for which they will have to declare profits at minimum 8% of the total turnover and they will be exempted from the requirement of maintaining any books of accounts
+- The turnover limit to avail of the Presumptive Tax Scheme under section 44 AD, has been increased from USD 153846.2 to USD 307692.3.
+The taxpayers carrying a business will be allowed to avail of this scheme for which they will have to declare profits at a minimum of 8% of the total turnover and they will be exempted from the requirement of maintaining any books of accounts

-- New manufacturing companies incorporated on or after 1.3.2016 to be given an option to be taxed at 25% + surcharge and cess provided on fulfilment of certain conditions
+- New manufacturing companies incorporated on or after 1.3.2016 to be given an option to be taxed at 25% + surcharge and cess provided on fulfillment of certain conditions

 - Lower corporate income tax has been proposed for the next financial year of relatively small enterprises

-- 100% deduction of profits for 3 out of 5 years for startups setup during April, 2016 to March, 2019.
+- 100% deduction of profits for 3 out of 5 years for startups set up from April 2016 to March 2019.
 MAT will apply in such cases

 - 10% rate of tax on income from worldwide exploitation of patents developed and registered in India by a resident

-- Custom single window project have been announced and would be implemented at major ports and airports from the beginning of next financial year
+- Custom single window project has been announced and would be implemented at major ports and airports from the beginning of the next financial year

 · Exemption from the service tax on services provided by BIRAC approved biotechnology incubators to incubatees with effect from 1.4.2016